Yes, you can make Smoked Ice. Take smoked water, add to your favorite cocktail ice cube tray, and add to your favorite drinks.

 - Then distribute into your ice cube molds and freeze.

-Chef’s Note: Make sure to smoke this on its own.
-Nothing else should be on the cocktail smoker.
+Make sure to smoke this on its own.
+Nothing else should be on the smoker.
 We don’t want raw (or cooked) meat splattering into our water.
 And think about the wood you use because it will be the primary flavoring agent to this smoked ice.
-We like cherry for the sweet flavor it gives (vs. something like mesquite or oak which would impart more of a campfire flavor).
-Any fruit wood makes a great option.

 We have all three styles and they all work great.

-Once they are frozen it’s cocktail time!
+Once they are frozen it’s cocktail time.
+For us that’s usually a Smoked Old Fashioned.

 Other Inspiring Cocktails